30 Highest Paying Associate Degree Jobs (Vocational Careers) 2022

 • Administrative functions like transporting patients, setting up appointments, carrying out treatment plans, and maintaining records.

-These high-paying associate degree jobs are projected to grow at the rate of 32% through 2029.
+These high-paying associate degree jobs for occupational therapy assistants are projected to grow at the rate of 21% through 2033.

 Auto damage appraisers typically work in insurance companies, particularly their vehicle insurance departments.
 The rise in automobile ownership and usage will continue to fuel the growth of associate degree jobs in this sector.
 The main responsibilities of auto damage appraisers include the following: